 Pirri Pirri Burr (Acaena ovalifolia)A native of New Zealand, Australia and South America.
 Possibly came with sheep.Forest tracks-Davagh, BanagherA low-growing evergreen perennial which spreads by rooting stems.
 A nuisance on sand dunes and in forestry plantations.
 In summer, spherical clusters of small cream flowers appear on short stems.
 They turn brown with spiny hooks which attach persistently to animal fur.

 Yellow Archangel(Lamiastrum galeobdolon) Found wild in England but only naturalised here.Naturalised in Loughry estate, spreads vegetatively and over large areas.
 Most garden and "wild" plants in Northern Ireland belong to subsp. argentatum with conspicuous white patches on the leaves.

-Fringe Cups(Tellima grandiflora)From Pacific States of N.America, from Alaska-OregonBanks of Ballinderry at Loughry and further downstream.Fringe Cups, an upright perennial with hairy leaves and tall spikes of fringed bell-shaped green-white flowers in early summer.
+Fringe Cups(Tellima grandiflora)From Pacific States of N.America, from Alaska-OregonBanks of Ballinderry at Loughry and further downstream.Fringe Cups, an upright perennial with hairy leaves ,produces tall spikes of fringed bell-shaped green-white flowers in early summer.
 Flowers have striking sun lotion smell.
-Usually in shade, it produces plenty of seed and has spread down river from possibly Tullylagan.
+Usually in shade, it produces plenty of seed and has spread down river from possibly?
+Tullylagan.